General Eye Care

 Who needs an eye examination?

 An adult examination may require eyeglass measurement (refraction) for optimal visual acuity, screening for glaucoma, analysis of eye structures and surrounding tissues, and recommendations for treatment as necessary.
-Adult examinations look for diseases which can be treated or prevented so that sight can be restored or protected from further or future loss of vision.
+Adult examinations look for diseases that can be treated or prevented so that sight can be restored or protected from further or future loss of vision.

 How often should I have my eyes checked?